Are you interested in becoming a Standardized Patient?

 - A “time out” is a valuable learning process for the student.
 When you are in a “time out” period it is important for you to continue the appearance of the patient (ie: facial expressions, body language, etc.).
 However do not interact with the student or group until “time in” is called and the action resumes.

-- If at any time you are in need of a review, or if you have questions about, or concerns with a simulation, contact the program office to arrange some time with the trainer.
+- If at any time you are in need of a review, or if you have questions about, or concerns with a simulation, contact the program office to arrange some time with a simulation educator.
 It is important to maintain a high quality simulation at all times.
 It is your responsibility to do so.

 - From time to time a client may ask you to make changes to a simulation.
 You cannot allow these changes.
 Your training is based on and informed by an actual patient case.
 If changes are requested, explain your need to remain as you were initially trained and refer the client to the Program Coordinator.